mindspore-ai/docs/docs/mindspore/source_en/faq/installation.md

 <br/>

-### Q: Any specific requirements for Protobuf version when use MindSpore?
+### Q: Any specific requirements for Protobuf version when using MindSpore?

 A: MindSpore installs version 3.13.0 of Protobuf by default.
 If it is not the version, there will be many warnings in the log when using pytest to test the code.
 It is recommended that you use the command 'pip install protobuf==3.13.0' to reinstall version 3.13.0.